Flowminder/FlowKit/docs/source/install.md

 ## Production Install

 Contact Flowminder on [flowkit@flowminder.org](mailto:flowkit@flowminder.org) for full instructions.
-FlowAuth production deployment is described below.
+Instructions on FlowAuth production deployment and dealing with docker secrets is described below.
+Note that these instructions are likely subject to change.

 ### FlowAuth Production Deployment